Job Details

 Special Factors

-• All staff will be expected to complete an Induction Programme.
-New staff are expected to complete a one evening introduction course and Youth Work Basics Course within the first year (exemptions are given for previous training).
-There is an expectation that all staff undertake a minimum of two sessions training per year for further years.
+All staff will be expected to complete an Induction Programme.
+New staff are expected to complete a one-evening introduction course and Youth Work Basics Course within the first year (exemptions for previous training).
+There is an expectation that all staff undertake a minimum of two training sessions per year thereafter.